IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

 $ plutus -x pir FILE_PIR FILE_ALSO_PIR -x tplc FILE_NOW_TPLC -a SrcSpans FILE_TPLC_BUT_WITH_ANNOTATIONS
 ```

-Positionining the input files one after the other (juxtaposing) as such, acts
+Positioning the input files one after the other (juxtaposing) as such, acts
 like Haskell's function application:
 it compiles individually each plutus snippet to a common *output target* and combines left-to-right
 their compilation result with plutus' function application.
 Both inputs and final compiled output are (type)checked.